Reduce, Reuse, Recycle, Recover

 - donate old office furniture to charity

-Recover – send food waste to an anaerobic digester where it will converted to energy and compost.
+Send food waste to an anaerobic digester where it will be converted to energy and compost.

 Currently we make, use and then throw away.
 In a circular economy, materials are kept in circulation and regenerated for new uses to avoid waste.
 Organisations play an important role in the move towards a circular economy.
 Designing your products and services using circular economy principles could increase your competitiveness and enhance your resource efficiencies.